So Fun, It's Scary!

 - Lamprey Mouth: The Leapers have 'em.

-- Match Sequence: Elvira flips through TV channels displaying different numbers, each playing clips from old William tables.
+- Match Sequence: Elvira flips through TV channels displaying different numbers, each playing clips from old Williams tables.
 After three clicks, if none of the numbers match, she says "Oh, poo" and turns off the TV.

 - Mythology Gag: During the Match mode after the game ends, you can hear phrases from other Williams tables.

 - Prop Recycling: The pile of skulls on the playfield originally came from a Disney World "Pirates of the Caribbean" toy.

 - She's Got Legs: The playfield features mirrored shots of Elvira that show off her legs.

 - One of the faces on the Stiff-O-Meter is "Smarkey", Elvira's Real Life husband and manager Mark.